Chicken Piccata Recipe

 - Place them in between 2 large pieces of plastic wrap or in a large plastic zip bag and gently pound them with a mallet until they are about a ½” thick.
 Set aside.

-- Add the flour to a bowl and season very well with salt and pepper and mix together.
+- Add the flour to a bowl, season very well with salt and pepper, and mix.

 - Coat the chicken breasts on both sides in the flour and pat off any excess flour.
 Set on a plate.